blabla1337/skf-labs/md/NodeJs/JWT-null.md

 ### Step1

-The application shows a dropdown menu from which we can choose an intro or chapters to be displayed on the client-side.
+The application let us authenticate an user and see its privileges.

 ![](https://raw.githubusercontent.com/blabla1337/skf-labs/master/.gitbook/assets/python/JWT-Null/1.png)